Engin-Boot/capture-behavior-of-a-visit-counter-srivatsav1998/needs-facilities.md

   When the week ends

-  Then a report is generated with number of visitors against the days for that week.
+  Then we generate a report with number of visitors against the days for that week.

 Scenario: Alert when seating capacity is full